vike256/Unibot/guides/WiFi.md

 - Connect the board to the PC
 - Open Mobile hotspot settings
-- You should see the board and its IP in the connected devices
+- You should see the board and its IP in the connected devices The IP may reset everytime the board connects to Wi-Fi.
+Remember to update the IP.

 ## Configure config
 [Guide.md | Configure config](Guide.md#configure-config)